 Regression analysis fits the trend line to the data using the principle that a straight line can be determined by one point on the line and its slope.
-In fact, the regression equation to estimate sale price based on only one independent variable is able 7-1.
+In fact, the regression equation to estimate sale price based on only one independent variable is is large.
+One means of minimizing $\sum e_i^2$ is to add additional variables.
+In Figures 7, and 7-2, some points lie below the regression line because they represent properties with negative features, such as minimal construction quality or poor physical condition.
+Other points lie above the line because they represent properties with positive attributes, such as above-average construction quality or good physical condition.

-$$S = b_0 + b_1 X_1, \tag{2}$$
+$$S = b_0 + b_1 X_1,$$